EliyaRabia/BlommFilter-and-TCP-Server/README.md

-this branch is for step 1 of the project, if you want to see step 4 go to the part4 branch.
+this branch is for step 1 of the facebook project, if you want to see step 4 go to the part4 branch.
 # ex1
 # Compile and run
 - download ex1 folder and extract it